‘Today, there is no design for everybody.’ Read bell hooks’ earth-shaking essay on design

 “Today, there is no design for everybody.
 Design is primarily for those who can afford it and/or the people who are taught to think about aesthetics.
 Simply because people have money does not mean that they will have an eye for design, but there is an everyday pedagogy of design in our culture.
 Its lessons are brought to those of us with class privilege who know the right magazines to look at, the right stores to go to, the best designers to hire.”

-ultimately hooks concludes that the appreciation of design—which she at one point sums up as “the art that proceeds from the very fiber of things”—is inherent to our enjoyment of life.
+Ultimately, hooks concludes that the appreciation of design—which she at one point sums up as “the art that proceeds from the very fiber of things”—is inherent to our enjoyment of life.
 Indeed, design is the intention that lives all around us, whether we acknowledge it or not.

 “For me it has always been a call to search for the beauty that is beyond that which can be made most easily apparent, to find beauty in the everyday,” she writes, later adding this simple coda: “When life is happening, design has meaning.
 In such a world every design that we encounter strengthens our recognition of the value of being alive, of being able to experience joy and peace.”